multiscale/muscle3/docs/source/introduction.rst

 converting it to objects, and saving objects to a yMMSL file.
-Input is validated and a clear error message is provided in case of errors, and output is formatted for good readability, courtesy of the `YAtiML <https://yatiml.readthedocs.io>`_ library.  yMMSL files can also contain parameter settings, so that all the information needed for a simulation run can be described in a single file.
+Input is validated and a clear error message is provided in case of errors, and output is formatted for good readability, courtesy of the `YAtiML <https://yatiml.readthedocs.io>`_ library.  yMMSL files can also contain settings, so that all the information needed for a simulation run can be described in a single file.

 **muscle_manager** is the central run-time component of MUSCLE 3.
 It is started together with the compute element intances, and provides a central coordination